 The laws and regulations in many markets in Southeast Asia, including Thailand, Vietnam, Philippines and Indonesia where we conduct our business, place restrictions on foreign investment in, control over, management of, ownership of and ability to obtain licenses for entities engaged in a number of business activities.
 Set forth below is certain information with respect to foreign ownership restrictions relevant to our businesses in these jurisdictions.
-For more information, see "Regulatory Environment" and "Business-Corporate Structure."
+For more information, see "Item 4.
+Information on the Company - B. Business Overview - Regulatory Environment" and "Item 4.
+Information on the Company - C. Organizational Structure."